ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 Knowing where these processes are running and what system requirements they have is very useful in understanding this component of the deployment.
-I've always enjoyed having the ability to get on the machine running my code and to watch the running process in `top`, or to look at the ports that is has open and inspect the network traffic with WireShark.
+I've always enjoyed having the ability to get on the machine running my code and to watch the running process in `top`, or to look at the open ports and inspect the network traffic with WireShark.
 I think that gives you a good understanding of how your code is acting in and interacting with the environment in which it's run.
 While this isn't always possible, either due to